mindsharellc/filter-pages-by-parent-in-admin/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.3

-Filter pages in the wp-admin by their parent
+Filter pages in the wp-admin by their parent pages

 == Description ==